And . . .

 When The Stones of Gilgal saga opens, the Children of Israel are on the verge of claiming their Promised Land, but the Bible story didn’t start there.
 Our young heroes were born during the forty years of the Wanderings, and before that came the Exodus when their parents escaped from slavery in Egypt.
 But wait . . .
 Were the Children of Israel Egyptians?
 If not, how did they became slaves there?
 And just who was this Israel that they were children of . . . ?

 When I first heard the ancient biblical tales as a child, it was in the beautiful but archaic cadences of King James English.
 One of the oddities of those stories was that nearly every one began with the word and.
 Modern translations have dropped many of those introductory and’s.
-We simply do not begin stories with “And . . .”
-Modern translations have trashed many of the 23,876 and’s cluttering the stories of the KJV, leaving only 19,087 in the NIV.
+That is not the way we begin stories in contemporary English.
+There were 23,876 and’s cluttering the stories of the old KJV.
+Translators decided to trash the ones that weren’t needed for a clear understanding of the text, leaving only 19,087 in the popular New International Version (NIV).
 Almost five thousand little words dropped as unnecessary for the modern reader.
 But those conjunctions are present in the Hebrew.
-The ancient storytellers used introductory ands to reinforce the fact that all those random biblical episodes are part of one larger story—God’s story.
+The ancient storytellers used introductory ands to reinforce the fact that all those random biblical episodes are connected.
+They are part of one larger story—God’s story.

 Take the Plunge—Swim with Sword Swash